hqsuoamra/AstroQuest_Survival/README.md

 The game’s economy revolves around collecting and using resources.
 Some resources are common, while others are rare and require effort to obtain.

 #### Screen Flow
-The game transitions smoothly from exploration to combat to puzzle-solving, keeping the player engaged.
+The game transitions smoothly from exploration to combat, keeping the player engaged.

 ### Game Options
 N/A

 ### Replaying and Saving
-- **Save Points**: The game could have save points located at the astronaut’s spaceship and at discovered ancient ruins.
+- **Save Points:** The game could have save points located at the astronaut’s spaceship and at discovered ancient ruins.
 This would allow players to save their progress.
-- **Replayability**: N/A
+- **Replayability:** N/A

 ### Cheats and Easter Eggs
 N/A